booch/presentations/proposals/Strange Loop/2016/How to Conference.md

       - Slack channel
   - Deech and I like Blues music
     - Who wants to come with us to BoB or BB's or BOB tonight?
+    - I'm in.
+    - I didn't attend but tweeted that I was going to a jazz show on Thursday.
+No-one came.

 - Pic of my badge addition - Ask Me About / Tell Me About
   - Add to your badge a short list of things you'd like to talk about